pandas-dev/pandas/doc/source/development/developer.rst

     'numpy_type': numpy_type,
     'metadata': metadata}

-See below for the detailed specification for these
+See below for the detailed specification for these.

 Index Metadata Descriptors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~